selwynpolit/d9book/book/nodes-and-fields.md

 If alias-path does not exist, it will return the same argumented string.

-The first example will work for the node, second for the taxonomy and third for the users.
-For Drupal 8.8.0 and later use **path_alias.manager**
+The first example will work for the node, the second for the taxonomy, and the third for the users.
+For Drupal 8.8.0 and later, use **path_alias.manager**

 ```php
 //Node